March 24, 2025 to March 30, 2025

 Advancements in Secure Military Communications

-Link 22, a secure digital radio system, has continued to evolve as a pivotal component in military communications.
+Link 22, a secure digital radio system, has continued to evolve as a critical component in military communications.
 The system offers beyond-line-of-sight (BLOS) capabilities that interconnect air, surface, subsurface, and ground-based tactical data systems.
 Recent updates have focused on enhancing interoperability and security, ensuring that Link 22 remains a robust and reliable communication tool for NATO and allied forces.
 The system’s ability to exchange data, such as radar tracking information, is crucial for joint and coalition operations.

 Source: Link 22 Developments